MrRobort/100-days-of-code/log.md

 **Thoughts:** Solved `Boot trips` challenge on [Hackerrank](https://hackerrank.com) under the current Hackerrank's week of code 28.
 The challenge was quite easy as it seems.
 You can get every detail about the challenge [here](https://www.hackerrank.com/contests/w28/challenges)

 **Link:** Will be added as soon as week of code 28 is completed :smile:

+### Day 7: January 10, 2017

+**Thoughts:** Solved `The Great XOR` challenge on [Hackerrank](https://hackerrank.com) under the current Hackerrank's week of code 28.
+The Challenge seemed esoteric but i was able to pull through after reading the instructions over again.
+You can get every detail about the challenge [here](https://www.hackerrank.com/contests/w28/challenges)

+**Link:** Will be added as soon as week of code 28 is completed, and if you "kinda" wanna know if i've done it, you can cross-check [here](https://hackerrank.com/ooade) :smile: